josephbeuysmum/Dertisch/README.md

 Tables
 ------

 The literal, physical tables in the restaurant upon which the dishes are served.
-Tables are classically `apps`, a unified expression of thing one is making.
-Tables are what potential customers see when they gaze through a restaurant window, and thus serve as a conspicuous reminder of what really matters: the users.
+Tables are classically `apps`, a unified expression of the thing one is making.
+Tables are what potential customers see when they gaze through a restaurant window, and serve as a conspicuous reminder of what really matters: the users.
 Hopefully their inclusion in the framework's metaphorical acronym lowers the risk of getting lost in intellectual abstraction for its own sake.

 How MV/IPER works in Dertisch